hedronium/mickymorse/readme.md

 ## Micky Morse
 Micky Morse is a binary -> morse code -> text interpreter.

-Data is provided through a [color based transmitter](http://eng1003.eng.monash.edu/apps/morsetransmitter) by default but can be made to read data from sound, radiowaves, etc.
+Binary data is, by default, provided through a [color based transmitter](http://eng1003.eng.monash.edu/apps/morsetransmitter).
+However, it is possible (indeed MickyMorse is designed to) to read binary data from sound, radiowaves, etc.

-Data represents binary which is converted to morse code in the process and then finally text.
+Data which is in binary form is converted to morse code.
+The morse code is later interpreted and converted to text, e.g. "Hello World".

 ## Usage
 ###### Constructor